pl-wnifc/humdrum-polish-scores/README.md

 Filenames only contains letters (a-z without accents), numbers, dashes, underscores and dots.

-The first part of the file name (siglum + shelfmark + sheflmark enumeration) is unique and is used for data processing, while the second part of the file name (composer + title) is for human readability.
+The first part of the file name (siglum + shelfmark + shelfmark enumeration) is unique and is used for data processing, while the second part of the file name (composer + title) is for human readability.